shreyas-jk/Amazon-Review-Scrapper/README.md

 # Amazon Review Scrapper

-Using this repository, you can retrieve customer review from Amazon without any coding.
-Passing approriates parameters, you'll be able to run the script and get all reviews with ease.
+Using this repository, you can retrieve customer reviews from Amazon without any coding.
+Passing appropriate parameters, you'll be able to run the script and get all reviews with ease.

 The retrieve reviews will be exported in the same directory (csv format).